ibehave-ibots/iBOTS-Developing-Data-Analysis-Projects/session2/exercises.md

 ![alt text](script_vs_cli.png)

-Note that, while the code for the script is shorter, it is much less informative - if the script is longer and more complex it will be difficult for a user that is not familiar with the code to interact with it.
-On the other hand, when we use `argparse`, we can give the input arguments names, and even provide a help text that the user can read and get a better understanding how to run the command and how interact with the code.
+Note that, although the script's code is shorter, it is much less informative - if the script is longer and more complex it will be difficult for a user that is not familiar with the code to interact with it.
+On the other hand, when we use `argparse`, we can give the input arguments names, and even provide a help text that the user can read and get a better understanding how to run the command and how to interact with the code.

 What is the command to run this CLI?
 Same as the script:
 ```